 RCWs tend to mate for life in permanent territories, and their young often stay around for a year or two to support the next year’s chicks.

-The elusive RCW has been forced to the brink of extinction, and was extirpated, or locally extinct, at The Disney Wilderness Preserve for decades.
-But thanks to 20 years of careful restoration and management of the preserve’s longleaf pine habitat, it appears able to once again support the species.
-Vegetation is lush and very pretty due to controlled burns conducted by the Conservancy.
+Breeding pairs of elusive red-cockaded woodpeckers have been established at Disney Wilderness Preserve.
+The red-cockaded woodpecker had been forced to the brink of extinction and was extirpated, or locally extinct, at the preserve for decades.
+But, thanks to 20 years of careful restoration and management of the preserve’s longleaf pine habitat, it appears the preserve is able to support the species again.
+Vegetation is lush, with limited invasive species, due to controlled burns conducted by the Conservancy.

-The translocation program is exact: RCWs are carefully captured under strict federal rules from a healthy population and quickly transferred to their new site where they again receive careful handling.
-Longleaf pine trees pre-prepared with man-made cavities are climbed by biologists and the birds are loaded in during the night.
-The nest hole is covered with a cloth and a draw string leads down to the forest floor.
-At sunrise all the cavities are simultaneously opened allowing the birds to immediately see potential mates.
+Breeding pairs are transported to the preserve each year.
+The rare birds are carried in boxes as juveniles from North Florida or Georgia.
+The translocation program is exact: Following strict federal rules, red-cockaded woodpeckers are carefully captured from healthy populations.
+They’re quickly transferred to the new site, where they again receive careful handling.
+At night, biologists climb longleaf pine trees, which have been prepared with man-made cavities.
+In the dark, they load the birds in the cavities.
+The nest hole is covered with a cloth, with a drawstring leading down to the forest floor.
+At sunrise, all the cavities are simultaneously opened, allowing the birds to immediately see potential mates.

-Red-cockaded woodpecker (RCW) season lasts from May through July in Florida.
-The female selects her mate and they will share a territory, often living in nearby tree cavities for seven or eight years or until one dies.
+In Florida, red-cockaded woodpecker breeding season lasts May–July.
+After the female selects her mate, they will share a territory, often living in nearby tree cavities for seven or eight years or until one dies.

 The pair creates a nest high up in the cavity of an old-growth longleaf pine tree.
-It will be clean and full of wood chips on the inside, and made snake-resistant by rivets of sticky tree sap on the outside.
-The female then lays a clutch of two to four eggs, usually one each morning, in the male’s cavity.
-The two share egg-sitting duty.
+It will be clean and full of wood chips on the inside.
+Sticky tree sap on the outside makes it snake-resistant.
+The female then lays a clutch of 2–4 eggs, usually one each morning, in the male’s cavity.
+The pair shares egg-sitting duty.

-RCW eggs hatch after 11 days.
-When a hatchling emerges, it is featherless, blind and appears almost “raw”.
-Chicks within a relocation program will be banded when eight days old, at which time they will weigh an average of 23 grams.
-Chicks remain in the nest for about 26 days until ready to fledge.
+Emerging 11 days later, the hatchling is featherless, blind and appears almost “raw.”
+Chicks within a relocation program will be banded when eight days old, when they weigh an average of 23 grams.
+Chicks remain in the nest for about 26 days, until they’re ready to fledge.

-Chicks are fed a variety of insects constantly by both parents.
-Each wants a fresh bug about every five minutes – all day long.
+Both parents feed the chicks a variety of insects, a fresh bug about every five minutes, all day long.
 Parents continue to feed their chicks, even after they have fledged, for up to six months.
 Sometimes a fledgling from the previous year remains in the cluster to help the family.

-RCWs grow to about seven inches in length with a wingspan of about 15 inches.
+Red-cockaded woodpeckers grow to about 7 inches in length, with a wingspan of about 15 inches.
 The bird is named for a small red streak on each side of the black cap of the male only.
 This is used to determine the sex of a chick after about 12 days.
 Juvenile males display an obvious red patch; it is noticeable on adult males only when they are angry.

 What threats may they see?

-• Rat snakes slithering into the nests with an appetite for eggs and hatchlings
+• Rat snakes slithering into the nests, hungry for eggs and hatchlings

 • Flooding rains and lightning strikes

-Thanks for your interest!
-You can help support our RCW population with a safe and secure online gift.
+You can support our RCW population with a safe and secure online gift.